watson/workload/README.md

   each request
 - `filter` - An optional filter function - see [Filters](#filters) for
   details
+- `filters` - An optional array of filter functions which will be called sequentially - see [Filters](#filters) for details

 Each `request` object can contain the following properties: